Ficool

 Elara's voice shook as she spoke.
 "They feared what they couldn't command."

-The hunters began to murmur, their certainty fracturing.
+The hunters murmured, their certainty fracturing.
 Power feeds on belief—and belief was slipping.
+I could feel it, tangible, like a weight lifting from the space between us.

 But belief is not the only weapon.